jckkrr/jckkrr/README.md

 🥇 Winner of the 2023 European Centre for Press and Media Freedom IJ4EU Impact Award

-### I'm an investigative data analyst who uses Python to break front-page news and drive award-winning investigations.
+### I build intelligence tools that break front-page news and drive award-winning investigations.

-My investigations have:

- 🛂: exposed World Cup passport fraud for The New York Times;

- 🗞️ been front-page news for The Age;

- 📻: been broadcast by the ABC;

- 💰 informed federal anti-money laundering investigations; and

- 🚓: featured in Interpol briefings.
+My investigations have: 🛂: exposed World Cup passport fraud for The New York Times; 🗞️ been front-page news for The Age; 📻: been broadcast by the ABC; 💰 informed federal anti-money laundering investigations; and 🚓: featured in Interpol briefings.

-Areas of interest:
-🕵️: cyber and OSINT;
-:mag: fact-checking and anti-disinformation;
-👥: corporate intelligence;
-:soccer: gambling investigations;
-✈️: aviation as a source of alternative data; and
+Areas of interest: 🕵️: cyber and OSINT; :mag: fact-checking and anti-disinformation; 👥: corporate intelligence; :soccer: gambling investigations; ✈️: aviation as a source of alternative data; and🗳️: government data.
-🗳️: government data.

 📍 Melbourne, Australia